Please view each listing that will state the warranty of each product.

 Should a manufacturing fault, defect or issue become apparent, Modern Stoves will repair, replace or refund as appropriate.

 Modern Stoves DO NOT employ on site engineers, therefore where a part becomes faulty and a replacement part is supplied by Modern Stoves, the customer is responsible for the fitting / installation of the replacement part.
 In the even that a product requires repair Modern Stoves will arrange the collection and return of the product / part, however the customer is required to package / pallet the item for it’s safe return to Modern Group.
 We may ask you to remove any fragile parts from the appliance / part prior to collection.
 The guarantee / warranty does not cover miss-use of a product / appliance.
 Using a stove as a furnace or over-firing a stove through mis-use or ignorance may lead to premature wear of internal parts and damage to the appliance.

 Modern Stoves does not accept any responsibility for changes that a manufacturer makes to the specification of an appliance / product, both prior to purchase or after.
 The specification of an appliance / product maybe subject to change without notice.
-This includes changes to minimum distance to combustibles, temperature outputs and minor changes to dimensional measurements.
+This includes changes to minimum distance to combustibles, temperature outputs, efficiency ratings and minor changes to dimensional measurements.
 It is the responsibility of the customer to check that the appliance that is supplied can be installed safely where it will reside.
 The CE plate on the actual appliance that is supplied will provide the “nominal heat output” of the appliance and the minimum distance to combustibles for the appliance.
 In the case of a stove, the appliance has been CE tested in accordance with EN13240, which states that the appliance is suitable for intermittent use and should be allowed to rest and return to cold every 24 hours, unless otherwise sated that it is suitable for continuous burning.
 The manufacturer state the maximum fuel load in weight that can be burnt each hour.
 Failure to observe this may cause damage to the appliance that isn’t covered under the warranty